corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/expose-rpc/start-flow.md

 1. Permission to invoke the `startFlow` method `InvokeRpc:net.corda.client.rpc.flow.FlowStarterRPCOps#startFlow`.
 2. Permission to execute the flow(s) that the user wants to start.
 For example `startflow.net.corda.finance.flows.ExampleFlowClass`.

-This is an example of a `node.conf` section that allows the user `demouser` to execute the flow `MessageStateIssue` via HTTP-RPC:
+Here is an example of a `node.conf` section that allows the user `demouser` to execute the flow `MessageStateIssue` via HTTP-RPC:

  ```shell
 security {